 - Enjoy the free spaces – There are plenty of free parks as well as many free hiking trails around the country.
 If you’re on a tight budget, enjoy the outdoors.

 - Bring a water bottle – The tap water in Estonia is safe to drink.
 Bring a reusable water bottle to avoid having to buy single-use plastic.
-If you’re going to camp, make sure you have a water filter like LifeStraw to ensure your water is safe and clean.
+LifeStraw is my go-to bottle as it has a built-in filter to ensure your water is always clean and safe.

 Where to Stay in Estonia

 Budget accommodation in Estonia is plentiful.
-Here are some of my favorite hostels in Estonia to help you save money and plan your trip:
+Here are some of my favorite hostels in Estonia:

 How to Get Around Estonia